Indicators at a glance - indoor environment

 - Household crowding increases the risk of infectious diseases.

-- Second-hand smoke can cause respiratory illnesses, middle ear infections, sudden unexpected death in infancy (SUDI) and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in non-smoking adults.
+- Second-hand smoke exposure can cause asthma, lower respiratory tract infections, sudden unexpected death in infancy (SUDI), middle ear infection and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in adults.

 Young children and the elderly are particularly at risk from the effects of poor housing.